 This study is called a prospective cohort study, which means we will follow a group (cohort) of children and young people who are gastrostomy-fed over time.
 Information will be collected from parents and the NHS at the start of the study and again after 9 months and 18 months.
 Children will also provide information if they are able to.

 Findings from phase 1 will help us to decide what information we collect in this study.
 It is likely to include the symptoms associated with having a gastrostomy (e.g. reflux, constipation, site infection), dietary intake and nutritional status, child and parent quality of life, and costs to the NHS and to families.

 Families of children who receive most or all of their nutrition via gastrostomy are eligible to take part.
 Children must be at least 6 months old and no older than 18 years.

-To be included in the study, families must also live in England and be supported a healthcare professional or care team based in one of the study’s participating NHS Trusts.
-A list of the NHS Trusts currently supporting the study can be found on the partcipating NHS trusts web page.
-We are also setting up new Trusts in the coming months so please get in touch with the study team if you are interested in taking part.
+To be included in the study, families must also live in England and be supported a healthcare professional or care team based in one of the study’s participating NHS Organisations.
+A list of the NHS Organisations currently supporting the study can be found on the partcipating NHS organisations web page.
+We are also setting up new Organisations in the coming months so please get in touch with the study team if you are interested in taking part.
 If you think you are eligible for the study and would like to take part please visit the “Contact Us” page.

 Parents of children who take part in the study will be asked to complete three study questionnaires: one at the beginning, one after 9 months and one after 18 months.
 Each questionnaire will include questions about their child’s gastrostomy and symptoms, their child’s and their own quality of life, and the costs and resources associated with their child’s gastrostomy feeds.
 Where appropriate, children will also be asked to report on their symptoms (such as stomach pain and nausea), and their quality of life.